MileBench/MileBench/README.md

 ### 🤗 Dataset Preparation

 The MileBench dataset comprises 6,440 samples from 29 datasets, with each sample containing multiple images.
-The data has been archived on HuggingFace and can be downloaded from [this link](https://huggingface.co/datasets/FreedomIntelligence/MileBench/).
+The data has been archived on the cloud and can be downloaded from [HuggingFace link](https://huggingface.co/datasets/FreedomIntelligence/MileBench/) or [BaiduYun link](https://pan.baidu.com/s/1Q_dn_OCVGx1mZyWZOmrErQ?pwd=r3ha).
 Save the dataset under data folder.

 ### 🤖 Environment Setup